 I take newborn photographer courses as well as classes on running a successful business.
 I’ve found that success in this industry is 20% photography skills and 80% business skills, so I constantly learn new things.
 This leads to improved photos and more efficient business systems.

-“Each year I raise my pricing and make a commitment to stick with the new price list for at least 6 months.”
+When it comes to baby photography pricing tips, “Each year I raise my pricing and make a commitment to stick with the new price list for at least 6 months.”

 During that half a year, I do not allow myself to overthink my pricing, and stay confidently with my current system.
 At the end of six months, I write down potential revisions for the future.
 This alleviates the enormous burden of constantly renegotiating about my pricing.
 I still think about it, yet I know that I can’t change anything for a while.
 My self-imposed rule keeps my energy focused on doing the best I can each day.